 The Best Way to Build When Firewood Won’t Burn

 If you’re using a fire pit outside, arranging your firewood into a log cabin is best.
 Lay your tinder uniformly around the pit.
 In the center of the pit, arrange your kindling into a teepee.
-A teepee shape will allow ventilation to embolden the fire from the kindling onto the firewood.
-Finally, arrange your firewood into the shape of a log cabin: Place a pair of parallel logs on either side of the pit, and place a perpendicular pair on top of the original pair.
+A teepee shape will allow ventilation to encourage the fire from the kindling onto the firewood.
+Finally, arrange your firewood into the shape of a log cabin.
+Place a pair of parallel logs on either side of the pit and place a perpendicular pair on top of the original pair.
 Rinse and repeat until you’ve laid all the firewood you’ve designated.
 Remember to light the tinder only.

-If you’re using a fireplace inside, we recommend an upside-down log cabin.
-Begin by arranging your firewood in the way we’ve already explained, but put your kindling and tinder on top.
-To compensate for the smaller space, simply lay several pieces of kindling flat upon the firewood and lay the tinder on top of the kindling.
+We recommend an upside-down log cabin if you’re using a fireplace inside.
+Begin by arranging your firewood, as we’ve explained, but put your kindling and tinder on top.
+To compensate for the smaller space, lay several pieces of kindling flat upon the firewood and lay the tinder on top of the kindling.
 While heat rises, a grate inside a fireplace isn’t a big space to house a fire, so we advocate for compactness.

 Maintain Balance